A software interface that provides instant control of Eos parameters

 - ROTATION: adjustment of the parameter.

-- PUSH + ROTATION: fine adjustment.
+- PUSH + ROTATION: coarse adjustment.

 - ALT1 + ROTATION: super fine adjustment.